luhangsnn/luhangsnn/README.md

 - 📍 I'm currently working as a product manager in SF Bay Area 🌁
 - 🤔 I’m currently trying to get back to coding (yes PMs)
 - 🌱 I'm currently learning about Node.js, React, and product design
-- 🛠️ I’m currently working on a personal portfolio website

 <!--
 **luhangsnn/luhangsnn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.